elimity-com/insights-custom-connector-examples/sqlite_streaming/README.md

 optional arguments:
-  -h, --help            show this help message and exit --database DATABASE   path to the SQLite database file --generate-database   generate a new sample database before importing --source-id SOURCE_ID
+  -h, --help            show this help message and exit --database DATABASE   path to the SQLite database file --source-id SOURCE_ID
                         identifier for authenticating the source in Elimity Insights --source-token SOURCE_TOKEN